Johnrobmiller/A-minimal-template-using-Next.js-Tailwind-and-Typescript/README.md

 --> npm i -D tailwindcss@latest postcss@latest autoprefixer@latest

-After that, go ahead and replace your project files with this repository (while keeping the node_modules and .next folders, of course.)
+After that, go ahead and replace your project files with this repository (while keeping the node_modules, .git, and .next folders, of course.)

 This is a very minimal template of a "create-next-app" bootstrap with tailwind and typescript.
 Everything works out of the box.